cepthomas/FileFam/README.md

 - collections of associated files.
 - files have arbitrary tags, id (optional), info.
 - search by tag(s), id, etc.
-- dbl click a file to open it (by association or maybe TODO1 user supplied cmd).
+- dbl click a file to open it (by association / user supplied cmd).

 // TODO2 Open txt file as ntr? custom aliases and/or pgm associations?